enricmartos/beer-catalog-api/README.md

 ## Build setup

 - Clone this repo to your local machine.
-This application can be executed either with Docker or with maven wrapper:
+This application can be executed either with Docker or with Maven:

 ### With Docker